-This information only applies to organizations on the Pro and Enterprise plans.
+This feature is only available on the Pro and Enterprise plans.

 Private BSR instances offer webhooks to notify your backend services when a specific event of interest happens.
 This allows you to build integrations triggering further actions—for example: